 - Check the carburetor for hard crusty white buildup.
 This white buildup is fuel additives including ethanol.
 You need to try to get as much of the white power material out as you can.
 It’s nearly impossible to get it all out.

-- Add new fuel supply that contains and fuel stabilizer before you start your mower.
+- Add fresh fuel plus a fuel stabilizer before you start your mower.
 Pour the fuel mixture into the gas tank and give it a chance to fill the bowl of the carburetor.
 Start your engine.

 Bad Troy-Bilt Fuel Pump